Prim. Fl. Hols. 56 (1780), nom. cons. APNI

 Capitula Diameter measurements include the marginal ligules.

-Leaves Leaf descriptions refer only to the mature leaves of flowering material.
+Leaves Unless otherwise noted, leaf descriptions refer only to the mature leaves of flowering material.
 Shape and degree of dissection varies between lateral lobes, terminal lobes and interlobes.

 Phenotypic plasticity Populations in extremely dry, extremely fertile or very shaded sites may have dimensions outside those noted for species or sections.
 Leaf morphology may also be aberrant.
 It is worthy of note that the most dissected leaves occur in the final phase of flowering or later, and determination at this stage may be difficult.